Innovative dairy farmers pave way for a sustainable future

 James’ 300 hectare farm at Newry features low-lying pockets of land that are prone to waterlogging, rendering them unproductive for pasture and potentially hazardous for the herd.

 By installing VRI technology to an existing pivot irrigator, James can optimise irrigation to suit the varying terrain and soil profiles of his paddocks.
-This benefits his pasture and the health of the heard while also increasing water-use efficiency, reducing runoff and improving nutrient retention on the farm.
+This benefits his pasture and the health of the herd while also increasing water-use efficiency, reducing runoff and improving nutrient retention on the farm.

 Maximising the benefits of dairy effluent to improve soil health